An introduction to shooting sports, including archery sports, featured image "what are shooting sports?" gun target with holes in the background.

 Slingshots

-• Description: Use slingshots to shoot at targets.
+• What is it?
+Use slingshots to shoot at targets.

 • Goal / Objective: Improve aim and concentration.